OpenstackForkedProjects/openstack-tutorial/tutorial/nova_compute.rst

 Testing OpenStack
 -----------------

-We will test OpenStack first from the **api-node** using the command line interface, and then from the physical node connecting to the web interface.
+We will test OpenStack first from the **compute-node** using the command line interface, and then from the physical node connecting to the web interface.